ILIASSSSSSSSK/KernelSHAP_for_SAC_Explainability_in_Human_Robot_Collaboration/README.md

 The code of the spawn_marker_catkin_ws can be found in the following github repository: https://github.com/ILIASSSSSSSSK/spawn_marker_catkin_ws

-3) To control the EE with the keyboard:
+3. To control the EE with the keyboard run:
 ----------------------------------------
 source ../../opt/ros/melodic/setup.bash
 rosrun teleop_twist_keyboard teleop_twist_keyboard.py